Stuart Broad: Personal life

 Broad's father, Chris Broad, played Test cricket for England from 1984 to 1989, and his sister Gemma worked for the England team as a team analyst.
 His stepmother Michelle "Miche" Broad died by suicide in July 2010.
 She was suffering with motor neurone disease.

 Broad supports Nottingham Forest F.C. and Leicester Tigers.
-During the 2017-18 Premier League season, Broad won Manager of the Week in Round 37 in the official fantasy game.
+During the 2017–18 Premier League season, Broad won Manager of the Week in Round 37 in the official fantasy game.

 Broad is in a relationship with The Saturdays singer and BBC Radio 1 presenter Mollie King, and they became engaged in January 2021.
 The pair reside in London, and announced in June 2022 that they were expecting their first child.
-In November 2022 King gave birth to their first child, a daughter Anabella Broad.
+In November 2022 King gave birth to their first child, a daughter.
+Their second daughter was born in January 2025.